Doctor of Nursing Practice (Post-BSN to DNP)

 The focus of this clinical course is continued integration of the Family Nurse Practitioner's (FNP) essential knowledge in health promotion, diagnosis and management of patients and families in the primary healthcare setting across the lifespan.
 Emphasis is placed on care of patients and families with acute and chronic health problems in collaboration with interprofessional teams using evidence-based and patient-centered strategies.
 Prerequisites: NURS 6453, NURS 6454, NURS 6254, NURS 6457, NURS 6153.
 Corequisites: NURS 6154.

 NURS 7303.
-Science of Knowledge Translation and Implementation I. 3 Credit Hours.
+Knowledge Translation: Searching, Appraising and Synthesizing Evidence.
+3 Credit Hours.

-This course builds a foundation for advanced clinical scholarship, preparing students to conduct a systematic search of the literature to address a research-practice gap, critically appraise the identified literature, and synthesize this body of literature to identify an evidence-based intervention(s) to address this gap.
-Students will analyze various models of evidence-based practice (EBP) and knowledge translation to guide the implementation of knowledge into practice.
-They will critically appraise and synthesize primary research, systematic reviews, and best practice guidelines to address clinical questions.
-Prerequisites: NURS 6320 Open for Cross Enrollment on Space Available Basis.
+In this course, students build a foundation for clinical scholarship in advanced nursing practice.
+Students will analyze various models of evidence-based practice (EBP) and knowledge translation.
+They will critically appraise and synthesize primary research, systematic reviews, and best practice guidelines to address a clinical issue related to a knowledge-practice gap.
+Open for Cross Enrollment on Space Available Basis.

 NURS 7304.
-Science of Knowledge Translation and Implementation II.
+Knowledge Translation: Designing and Implementing Evidence-Based Interventions.
 3 Credit Hours.

-In this course students will enhance their capacity to integrate research and knowledge into practice.
-Students will examine knowledge translation models, implementation designs, program evaluation methods, and analytical approaches to improve practice, patient, and system-level outcomes.
-Students will also be introduced to strategies that sustain and facilitate evidence-based interventions in complex healthcare delivery systems.
-Ethical issues related to knowledge translation and implementation will also be explored in this course.
-Prerequisites: NURS 7303.
-Open for Cross Enrollment on Space Available Basis.
+In this course, students learn how to translate knowledge into practice using research and other forms of evidence to enhance quality and safety in healthcare.
+They will apply knowledge translation models, implementation designs, evaluation models, and analytical approaches to improve practice, patient, population, and system-level outcomes.
+Additionally, students will select context-specific implementation and change strategies that facilitate and sustain evidence-based interventions in complex healthcare delivery systems, aiming for safe, timely, effective, efficient, and patient-centered care.
+Students will address ethical issues related to knowledge translation and implementation.
+Prerequisites: NURS 7303 Open for Cross Enrollment on Space Available Basis.

 NURS 7305.
 DNP Seminar.
 3 Credit Hours.

-This seminar will focus on the DNP project development including preparation of the Portfolio.
-This seminar includes activities related to developing the DNP project proposal: identifying the opportunity for improvement, initial review of the literature for significance and background, selecting the appropriate theoretical model(s) that will guide the assessment and implementation of the project, clear identification of the project outcomes and measurements, plan for implementation, plan for analysis of outcomes, and plan for sustainability.
-During this seminar, students will work with the mentoring team (faculty mentor and committee members, one of the committee members must be from the clinical site).
-Students will complete the DNP project charter.
-Prerequisites: NURS 6141, NURS 6143, NURS 6147, or NURS 6149; NURS 6315; NURS 6320; NURS 6380; NURS 6410, NURS 6421, NURS 6435, or NURS 6453; NURS 7302, NURS 7303, NURS 7304, NURS 7320, NURS 7322, NURS 7324.
+This seminar focuses on the DNP project development.
+This seminar includes activities related to developing the DNP project proposal: identifying the opportunity for improvement, review of the literature for significance and background, selecting the appropriate theoretical model(s) that will guide the assessment and implementation of the project, and identifying the project goal.
+The student synthesizes the literature to guide the evidence-based project proposal.
+During this seminar, students will work with the mentoring team (faculty chair and the project site preceptor).
+Prerequisites: NURS 6315; NURS 6320; NURS 6380; NURS 7302, NURS 7303, NURS 7304, NURS 7320, NURS 7322, NURS 7324.

 NURS 7306.
 DNP Project.
 3 Credit Hours.

 This course provides students with clinical specialty immersion experience to plan, design, implement, and evaluate the DNP Project.
-The role of the DNP as leader and innovator in complex organizational systems will be discussed as it relates to knowledge translation, implementation, and evaluation.
+Students will demonstrate the role of the DNP as leader and innovator in complex organizational systems as it relates to knowledge translation, implementation, and evaluation.
 Milestones for project completion are determined for each semester.
-Prerequisites: NURS 6436, NURS 6454, NURS 6411, NURS 6422, NURS 7305.
+Prerequisites: NURS 6320, NURS 6315, NURS 6380, NURS 7302, NURS 7303, NURS 7304, NURS 7305, NURS 7320, NURS 7324, NURS 7322.
 Corequisites: NURS 6235, NURS 6254, NURS 6219, NURS 6224.

 NURS 7307.
 DNP Dissemination.
 3 Credit Hours.

 NURS 7320.
-Statistical Methods and Data Analysis to Evaluate Healthcare Delivery Systems.
+Statistical Process Control and Quality Improvement Methods.
 3 Credit Hours.

-Students will be introduced to analytical methods for knowledge translation and implementation to evaluate processes that impact system, practice, and patient level outcomes.
-Students will build skills to analyze patient, practice, and outcome data using descriptive statistics, quality improvement tools, and statistical process control.
-Students will examine appropriate models, methods, measures, data sources, and analyses to evaluate healthcare quality and patient outcomes.
-Students will also build capacity to interpret, visualize, and present data to advance practice and improve patient outcomes.
-Prerequisites: Graduate Standing.
+Students will use data analytical and visualization methods for knowledge translation and implementation to evaluate processes that impact system, practice, and patient-level outcomes.
+They will develop skills to analyze patient, practice, and outcome data using descriptive statistics and quality improvement analytics and visualization tools.
+Students will explore appropriate models, methods, measures, data sources, and analyses to evaluate healthcare quality and patient outcomes.
+Students will interpret, visualize and present data to advance practice and patient outcomes.
+Prerequisites: NURS 6380 and NURS 7302.
 Open for Cross Enrollment on Space Available Basis.

 NURS 7322.
 Healthcare Policy Analysis and Advocacy.
 3 Credit Hours.